Energy-Pathways-Group/wave-vortex-model-diagnostics/docs/classes/wvdiagnostics/filterenergyforsourcessinksreservoirs.md

 ## Discussion

+  This function can probably be deprecated after we modernize to the  fluxesForReservoirGroup

   This function returns values assuming three reservoirs: geo, wave, and damping.
 The damping resevoir is just scales below a threshold, wave or geostrophic.
 It also returns the exact and exact-damp resevoirs.